 Rivera blows first save of the season, Yankees lose in the 10th

-Jose Bautista hit a homer off Burnett in the first inning, giving the Blue Jays a quick 1-0 lead, but the good guys struck back in the second.
-Jorge Posada singled in Nick Swisher and Eric Chavez scored on a Russell Martin ground out, giving the Yankees a 2-1 lead thanks to something other than the home run.
-The Blue Jays tied it up in the third, however, on an Aaron Hill sacrifice.
+hit a homer off Burnett in the first inning, giving the Blue Jays a quick 1-0 lead, but the good guys struck back in the second. singled in and scored on a ground out, giving the Yankees a 2-1 lead thanks to something other than the home run.
+The Blue Jays tied it up in the third, however, on an sacrifice.

-After Robertson, the bullpen continued to do its job.
-Joba Chamberlain and Rafael Soriano allowed only a single base runner between them in the seventh and eighth innings.
+After Robertson, the bullpen continued to do its job. and allowed only a single base runner between them in the seventh and eighth innings.
 Shockingly, Mariano let this one get away, in a two run inning that included a rare wild pitch.
 In total Rivera was tagged for four hits, one walk and two runs.
 Every so often during the season Rivera gets lit up in a big way.
 This just happened to be one of those nights.
-The Blue Jays walked off in the tenth when Edwin Encarnacion scored on a Travis Snider double.
+The Blue Jays walked off in the tenth when scored on a double.

 7 Responses to Rivera blows first save of the season, Yankees lose in the 10th